markdumay/ghost-backend/README.md

 ```

 ### Configuring the Reverse Proxy
 The reverse proxy maps the public URLs to the local Ghost service.
 The main blog is available at `example.test`.
 By default, the `www.example.test` subdomain is redirected to `example.test` too.
 The subdomain `admin.example.test` redirects to Ghost's admin portal available at `example.test/ghost/`.
-If the variable `CACHING` is set to `true`, all Ghost content is cached with the exception of the admin portal.
+If the variable `CACHING` is set to `true`, all Ghost content is cached except for the admin portal.
 The certificates are self-signed by default, which can be changed to trusted certificates by setting `STAGE` to `production`.

 ```
 portal_1 | [2020-06-24 04:43:20] INFO Enabling caching